 - He was named a Top 100 Trial Lawyer by The National Trial Lawyers, a professional organization for criminal defense lawyers.

 - He was featured on Lawguru for his extensive knowledge in the field of criminal law.

 - Winner of multiple Avvo Clients’ Choice awards.

 But while awards are nice, Mr. Weisberg’s number one priority is creating a strong defense for his clients and making them happy with the representation he provides.
 That is why he always strives to keep clients aware of every aspect of their case, explaining the overall process, their options, and the potential outcomes they can expect.

 It’s terrifying to face the prospect that you might lose everything, including your reputation and freedom – but not knowing what is going on can be just as scary.
 Andrew Weisberg will not put you in that position.

 But he cannot get to work on your case until you reach out to him.
 Take the first step in building the strongest defense possible for yourself by contacting Mr. Weisberg right now.

 Do not wait to start fighting for your rights.
-The longer you delay, the bigger the head start you are giving to prosecutors.
-Protect your future and that of your family by setting up your free initial consultation with Andrew Weisberg today.
+The longer you delay, the bigger the head start you give to prosecutors.
+Protect your future and your family by setting up your free initial consultation with Andrew Weisberg today.